 Troubleshoot connecting to Meet

-Make sure the user:
+Make sure users:

 - Entered the correct meeting code or clicked the correct link.